17 Best Places to Visit in Connecticut

 The town itself harkens back to days of yore, with its charming buildings (some date back to the 1790s) and the U-shaped historic district that highlights the downtown core and sits at the mouth of the Thames River.

-Other popular things to do include taking a Cross Sound Ferry Lighthouse or Mystic Whaler cruise, sniffing flowers at the Connecticut College Arboretum, and visiting Fort Trumbull State Park to learn about the area's maritime history and glimpse a lovely view of the river.
+Other popular tourist attractions and things to do include taking a Cross Sound Ferry Lighthouse or Mystic Whaler cruise, sniffing flowers at the Connecticut College Arboretum, and visiting Fort Trumbull State Park to learn about the area's maritime history and glimpse a lovely view of the river.

 Accommodation: Where to Stay in New London